pstroe/chartering-new-realms-2024/_build/_page/chapter1/html/_sources/chapter1.md

 Llama 3 herd with parameters {cite:p}`dubey_2024`
 ```

 Gemini 1.5 Flash constitutes the attempt at constructing a lightweight model with GPT-4 capabilities but a longer context window {cite:p}`gemini_2024`.
-It promises accuracy across a context window of 10 million token, whilst being relatively efficient and more efficient to serve then the Gemini 1.0 models {cite:p}`gemini_2024`.
+It promises accuracy across a context window of 10 million token, whilst being relatively efficient and more efficient to serve then the Gemini 1.0 models {cite:p}`gemini_2024`, thus making it a promising candidate for formatting data as, especially in the case of ParlaMint, the complete context of the correct XML structure is relatively long.

 ADD GPT-4O TO THIS.